geojeff/busser/README.md

 This program does not well work yet...

+UPDATE 2012-01-24a: busboy, for handling the graphics side of things and other "helper" tasks, has been moved from a source file within busser to a separate repository, for a program, graphics-heavy, that will be made as a separately intallable npm module.
+So, a developer will be able to install busser for general building and serving tasks, while electing to install busboy also, when theme-building and graphics needs arise.

 UPDATE 2012-01-23: Jasko reported in irc a problem trying an older SC app against master, and it turns out to be the same thing plaguing busser.
 If lines 86-89 of sproutcore/frameworks/runtime/system/index_set.js are